 World Weather Attribution

-The World Weather Attribution Project is a collaborative project with Climate Central that aims to demonstrate the feasibility of near real-time attribution studies for extreme weather events around the world.
+The World Weather Attribution Project is a collaborative project aims to demonstrate the feasibility of near real-time attribution studies for extreme weather events around the world.

 The goal of this ambitious project is to provide an immediate answer to the question: “to what extent did anthropogenic climate change play a role in an extreme weather event?” while that event is still unfolding and the world is waiting for an answer.